 In today’s digital world filled with proliferating devices and escalating cyber risks, organizations across the globe are searching for the best way to manage threats and vulnerabilities.
-Just scanning and patching software is no longer enough.
+Using vulnerability scanners to identify unpatched software is no longer enough.
 Keeping devices, networks, and digital assets safe takes a much broader, risk-based vulnerability management strategy – one that includes vulnerability assessment and mitigation actions that touch the entire ecosystem.

 Regardless of which vulnerability management steps the enterprise puts in place, the overall objective is to achieve some degree of cyber-resilience by understanding the company’s security posture, identifying vulnerabilities, prioritizing actions, and setting to work mitigating those threats that pose the most serious risks to the organization.

 As the newest emerging vulnerability management goal, cyber-resilience refers to an entity’s ability to use vulnerability assessment and vulnerability management to continuously deliver intended outcomes despite an ever-present wave of adverse cyber events.

 Risk-based vulnerability management programs are aimed at addressing the security weaknesses that are inherent in software, devices, and IT infrastructure.
 These are the kinds of vulnerabilities that create opportunities for cyber-criminals and other adversaries to exploit weaknesses, and they may result in unauthorized access to a system or network, access to or theft of confidential data, or damage to valuable digital assets.
 Exploited vulnerabilities and breaches inevitably lead to regulatory problems, financial losses, and reputational impacts to the business.